gvern/SOXauto/docs/setup/TIMING_DIFFERENCE_SETUP.md

 ### 5. Configure the Script

-Open `timing_difference_analysis.py` and update the configuration section at the top:
+Open `src/bridges/timing_difference.py` (or run it with CLI flags) and update the configuration section at the top or pass overrides on the command line:

 ```python
 # --- CONFIGURATION ---